iamvikramkumar/ansible/README.md

 - Automation: Ansible automates tasks and workflows, reducing manual intervention and increasing efficiency.
 - Idempotence: Ansible ensures that configurations are applied in a way that is idempotent, meaning that applying the same configuration multiple times will have the same effect as applying it once.

-# Ansible is widely used in various industries and scenarios, including:
+# Ansible is widely used in various industries and scenarios:
 - DevOps: Ansible helps in continuous integration, continuous deployment, and continuous monitoring.
 - Cloud management: Ansible manages cloud infrastructure, applications, and services across various cloud providers.
 - Configuration management: Ansible ensures consistency in configuration across nodes and environments.